aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 Or you can use the spread `..., children: ReactNode*) = `.

 ## Attributes

-Notice that you can define your make function to take either a list of attributes or an object that bundles the attributes together.
+You can define your make function to take either a list of attributes or an object that bundles the attributes together.
 You can choose how you want to define the make parameters.
 In scala if you define your non-native JS traits (you cannot instantiate a trait annotated with @js.native), then you can create them without having to use "override val" syntax:

 ```scala
 trait MyOpts extends js.Object {
   var prop1: js.UndefOr[String] = js.undefined